netobserv/netobserv.github.io/content/posts/2025-02-05-perf-improvements.md

 On top of that, there are also the Kubernetes Services that show up with different IPs — so, different flows: remember that a flow is defined by its IPs — even if that's for the same packet.
 This is resolved through NAT.

 The question remains open whether we want to de-duplicate that or not.
 It may impact not only the eBPF agent, but also how things are displayed in the Console plugin, as we'll need to offer a more layered view of the flows.
 So it is also a UX challenge.
-Note that very recently, we also started to cover Service NAT by a different means, through [conntrack](https://netobserv.io/posts/enhancing-netobserv-for-kubernetes-service-flows-using-ebpf/).
+Note that very recently, we also started to cover NAT tracking by a different means, through [conntrack](https://netobserv.io/posts/enhancing-netobserv-for-kubernetes-service-flows-using-ebpf/).
 But that doesn't actually *de-duplicate*, it's an enrichment.

 Why would it be tricky to go further?
 It involves tracing packets across the networking stack, and there's currently no easy way to do it, as far as I can tell.
 Not only do we need to detect whether a packet was already seen or not, but we also need to keep a reference to its corresponding flow, since we cannot just retrieve it from the observed IPs, as they change.